greg-raven/Uncommon-Sense/_posts/2016-02-23-how-to-crush-the-middle-class.md

 ---
-title: 'How to crush the middle class'
+title: "How to crush the middle class"
 layout: post
 categories:
 - taxation